-Whoever said big things come in small packages just might have been referencing the new E18R by Fenix.
+Whoever said big things come in small packages just might have been referencing the new E18R by best Fenix edc flashlight.
 This pint-sized wonder was released in October 2018 and we’ve put it through its paces.

 Small but Mighty

 While the fenix EDC flashlight market is awash with competitors claiming ever higher lumens, Fenix managed to pack in large-scale usability in a torch the size of a 12 gauge shotgun shell, and I’m not even talking about a magnum shell!